mandyxmq/mandyxmq/README.md

 </p>

 ### 👨‍💻 About Me
-- 🎯 Researcher @ Yale University, working on Graphics and AI
+- 🎯 Researcher @ Yale University, working on Computer Graphics and AI
 - 🎓 Ph.D. in Computer Science from Cornell University

 ### 📚 Selected Publications